Last updated on March 20th, 2023 at 05:51 pm

 In the 8085 Instruction set, INX H stands for “INcrement eXtended register” and H stands for H-L register pair.
 This instruction will be used to add 1 to the present content of the H-L pair.

-And thus the result of the incremented content will remain stored in H-L pair itself.
-Though it is an arithmetic instruction but flag bits are not at all affected by the execution of this instruction.
-A register pair is generally used to store 16-bit memory address.
+And thus the result of the incremented content will remain stored in the H-L pair itself.
+Though it is an arithmetic instruction flag bits are not at all affected by the execution of this instruction.
+A register pair is generally used to store a 16-bit memory address.

 |BC = BC + 1

 Here we are considering that the hex code (Machine code) 03H, for the instruction INX B, is stored in memory location 2003H.
-To fetch this hex cod, the higher order and lower order address is given by the program counter and then the program counter is incremented by one to point to the next instruction.
+To fetch this hex cod, the higher order and lower order address are given by the program counter and then the program counter is incremented by one to point to the next instruction.

 Here is the timing diagram of the instruction execution INX B as below:

 - During T1, ALE remains high, and the content over AD0-AD7 will be the Low-Order memory byte (Here it is 03H).
-Similarly the content over A8-A15 will be the High order memory byte (Here it is 20H) and it remains for T1 to T3-states.
+Similarly, the content over A8-A15 will be the High order memory byte (Here it is 20H) and it remains for T1 to T3-states.

-- As the processor fetches opcode from memory, so IO/M’ signal remains Low during the total execution period to indicate that it is a memory related operation.
+- As the processor fetches opcode from memory, so IO/M’ signal remains Low during the total execution period to indicate that it is a memory-related operation.